 - Having a clear grasp of both credit extended and utilized is crucial to ensure smooth operations and prevent potential liquidity shortfalls during the day.

 - Lending institutions need to be proactive in monitoring these metrics to ensure they remain within acceptable thresholds and respond to any emerging risks promptly.

-After completing this reading, you should be able to: Describe and evaluate the...
+After completing this reading, you should be able to: Carry out a comparison...
 Read More

-After completing this reading, you should be able to: Evaluate the characteristics of...
+After completing this reading, you should be able to: Identify and describe the...
 Read More

-After completing this reading, you should be able to: Discuss the process of...
+After completing this chapter, you should be able to: Differentiate between the mechanics...
 Read More